tmhglnd/mercury/docs/collaborate.md

 	- `Ctrl/Alt + .` to silence
 	- The first time you evaluate you might get a message `Mercury engine still loading`.
 Just wait a little bit for all the soundfiles to load and the code will start as soon as the message `Mercury engine ready!` pops up.

-# Flok & Mercury Playground locally
+# Flok & Mercury Playground Locally

 1. Install NodeJS [for Mac](https://nodejs.org/en) or [for Windows](https://nodejs.org/en).
 2. Download the Mercury Playground via the Terminal.
 Navigate to the folder you want to install Mercury.
 Then run: `git clone http://github.com/tmhglnd/mercury-playground`, or [download and unzip](https://github.com/tmhglnd/mercury-playground/archive/refs/heads/main.zip)